indygreg/PyOxidizer/docs/status.rst

 facilitate these things.
 This includes:

 * Copying arbitrary files to live next to the executable.
-* Copying the produced binary and other required files outside of the Cargo build directory.
 * Specifying that certain modules should not be embedded in the binary.
 * Support for ``__file__``.
 * A ``pyoxidizer`` command for turnkey building and assembling of all files.